Your academic progress

 If you have a complaint about how your case was handled, the Student Complaints Office can explain what actions you can take.
 These might include:

 - firstly, asking the University Ombudsman to review the processes the University followed, to make sure they were correct

 - if internal reviews are unsuccessful, asking the Victorian Ombudsman to review the processes the University used and determine whether they were reasonable or unreasonable.

 Deadlines for international students

-If your College decides to exclude you, La Trobe must report to the Department of Immigration and Border Protection that you haven't met the academic progress requirements for your course.
+If your College decides to exclude you, La Trobe must report to the Department of Home Affairs that you haven't met the academic progress requirements for your course.